desessein/animat/README.md

-Math animation library in Mojo.
+Math animation library in Mojo using WGPU.

 Fork of https://github.com/lsh/wgpu-mojo